-- Notes: 1 For button cell batteries, this category will often be special deposits with higher safety guards against mercury releases; - 2 Outputs in share of mercury amounts in produced batteries.
-Note that output factors for battery production are only relevant for countries with domestic production; - 3 High separate collection rates for batteries combined with a high degree of informal general waste handling is not deemed a relevant combination, as separate collection is often an advanced step following high general standards; - 4 Mercury inputs to disposal are the concentrations of mercury in the battery types, combined with disposed amounts of the respective battery types.
+Notes: \1 For button cell batteries, this category will often be special deposits with higher safety guards against mercury releases;

+- \2 Outputs in share of mercury amounts in produced batteries.
+Note that output factors for battery production are only relevant for countries with domestic production; - \3 High separate collection rates for batteries combined with a high degree of informal general waste handling is not deemed a relevant combination, as separate collection is often an advanced step following high general standards; - \4 Mercury inputs to disposal are the concentrations of mercury in the battery types, combined with disposed amounts of the respective battery types.
 If annual supply data for a few years earlier (for the same battery types) are available, they can be used as approximations for disposed amounts.

-- 945. The most important source specific data would in this case be: - Consumption of mercury oxide batteries; including imports (also imports incorporated in other products such as toys, greeting cards etc.) - National or regional trends in mercury concentrations in other batteries (local brands, national/regional regulation etc.); and - Setup end efficiency of waste management systems. - 946.
+- Consumption of mercury oxide batteries; including imports (also imports incorporated in other products such as toys, greeting cards etc.) - National or regional trends in mercury concentrations in other batteries (local brands, national/regional regulation etc.); and - Setup end efficiency of waste management systems.

+1044.
 Regarding mercury oxide batteries, it is an often encountered problem that national trade statistics are often severely inaccurate, because these batteries are normally sold in small quantities and are therefore very vulnerable to miss-categorization of other batteries in traders' reports to the statistics bureaus.
-This has consequences, because even moderate reported sales of mercury-oxide batteries may represent mercury turnover exceeding by far the total mercury consumption with other battery types. - 947.
+This has consequences, because even moderate reported sales of mercury-oxide batteries may represent mercury turnover exceeding by far the total mercury consumption with other battery types.

+1045.
 Most likely, batteries are mainly produced in relatively few, larger production plants, and a point source approach to mercury release estimates from production is therefore recommended, where possible.